Lnxzz/pi_attiny85_switch/README.md

 The UART TX pin of the raspberry pi is directly connected with the RX pin on the ATTiny85.
 The TX pin on the ATTiny85 is connected to the UART RX pin of the raspberry pi using a voltage divider.

-PB1 and PB2 can be used to drive a TM1637 based display PB0 is used to trigger a 5V relay switch module.
+PB1 and PB2 can be used to drive a TM1637 based display.
+PB0 is used to trigger a 5V relay switch module.

 ## ATTiny85 pin assignment